janiavdv/scrappy/README.md

     `faq`, and `help` pages
 - Zachary Boston (zboston2):
-    - Backend: created MongoDB database with multiple collections to store data and created classes for each type of data being stored
+    - Backend: created MongoDB database with multiple collections to store data and created classes for each type of data being stored, along with a handler to add, update, and query the database
     - Frontend: AWS - saves images to be displayed on the website
     - Documentation and README
 - Alana Cho (acho28):
-    - Backend: created MongoDB database with multiple collections to store data, created classes for each type of data being stored
+    - Backend: created MongoDB database with multiple collections to store data and created classes for each type of data being stored, along with a handler to add, update, and query the database
     - Frontend: AWS - saves images to be displayed on the website
     - Documentation and README
 - Tyler Gurth (tgurth):